MATTESON, Ill. (WLS) -- Two men and a 15-year-old boy face charges linked to a break-in at an auto auction in suburban Matteson.

 They allegedly almost hit officers when they tried to drive away.
 A fourth suspect who stole a police car, then crashed and is still on the run.

-According to the Matteson Police Department, around 4:15 p.m., officers responded to calls that five people cut a security fence with bolt cutters and attempted to steal vehicles at the Greater Chicago Auto Auction in the 20000-block of Cox Avenue.
+According to the Matteson Police Department, around 4:15 p.m., officers responded to calls that several people cut a security fence with bolt cutters and attempted to steal vehicles at the Greater Chicago Auto Auction in the 20000-block of Cox Avenue.